ErreurDeSyntaxe/resources/README.md

   - [ ] Testing
   - [ ] Node.js

+## Project Definition & Planning

+- Who is this for?

+  - This website is for myself

+- What is this for?

+  - This is for practicing CSS skills
+  - This is for accessing resources easily
+  - The tartet audience is myself

+- Content?

+  - links (done)
+  - icons ()
+  - main color: #36ffd6
+  - secondary color: #28bdd0
+  - gray: #252b33

+- Sitemap?

+  - Main page
+  - Secondary page (one image slider per design concept)
+  - Starup personality:
+    - light-grey text, medium sans-serif
+    - border-radius, box-shadow
+    - icons
+    - light backgrounds (dark backgrounds too?)

+- Sections (drawing on paper)

+  - Logo & Name
+  - Hero
+  - Navigation
+  - Resources
+  - Footer

 ## Lessons & Difficulties

 Reading HTML is difficult.
 I decided to use comments to separate sections and make parsing all the tags easier.

+Defining and planning projects deliberately and thouroughly helps.

 ## Diary

-My bookmarks bar has become too messy.
+- My bookmarks bar has become too messy.
 It is no longer useful.
 It's time to clean up, gather better resources, practice development skill, and work on a personal project.

+- After building the Omnifood website, I appreciate more the value of defining the project and planning its components more deliberately.
+This personal project also needs such an approach.